Chart Color Schemes

 Casula has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 21 projects that are expected to impact the area.
-Notable projects include Crossroads Homemaker Centre Asset Enhancement, 60 Hill Road Lurnea Development, DA Approved Child Care & Medical Centre, Casula, and Beech Road Multi-level Warehouse.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that could affect the region.
+Notable initiatives include Crossroads Homemaker Centre Asset Enhancement, 60 Hill Road Lurnea Development, DA Approved Child Care & Medical Centre, Casula, and M5 Motorway Westbound Upgrade.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.